KawaiiKraken/polybar-dwm/README.md

 OR

-use xrandr --output in .xinitrc (might not work in all dispaly configs)
+use xrandr --output in .xinitrc (might not work in all display configs)

 Running polybar